guerrinoservices/influencer-opportunity-finder/TERMS_OF_SERVICE.md

 - Comply with all applicable laws and regulations
 - Use the Extension in accordance with the terms of service of any third-party platforms you interact with
 - Not use the Extension to violate any third-party rights
+- Activate features only when you intend to use them

 ### 3.2 Prohibited Activities
 You agree NOT to: